LittleHypnotist/Arduino_Projects/Projects/Intelligent Automatic Watering Can.md

 ```

-Link to the project on thinkercad: https://www.tinkercad.com/things/7bA13K3hDtL-intelligent-automatic-watering-can
+Link to the project on thinkercad: [Intelligent Automatic Watering Can](https://www.tinkercad.com/things/7bA13K3hDtL-intelligent-automatic-watering-can)